lgastako/protopy/README.txt

     $ git clone git@github.com:lgastako/protopy.git foo && cd foo && . ./begin.sh foo

-And in fact you can set up a shell function like so:
+And in fact you can set up a shell function like so (drop it in your .bashrc or whatever floats your boat to make it persistent):

-    $ function prototype { git clone git@github.com:lgastako/protopy.git $1 && cd $1 && . ./begin.sh $1 }
+    $ function protopy { git clone git@github.com:lgastako/protopy.git $1 && cd $1 && . ./begin.sh $1 }

 And then just use it: